gkellogg/gkellogg.github.io/_posts/2010-12-28-rdfrdfa-rdfrdfxml-and-rdfn3-0-3-0-releases.md

 **[RDF::N3](https://rubygems.org/gems/rdf-n3)**

-  * New parser based on Tim-BL&#8217;s Predictive Parser supports quoted graphs and variables.
+  * New parser based on Tim-BL's Predictive Parser supports quoted graphs and variables.
   * Stream-based reader can process an indefinite length input file, vs. the older Treetop-based reader that was a two-pass parser.
   * Substantial performance improvement over previous version, running at about x statements/second on an iMac.
   * From History: